grig23/primetime.en/help/programming/browser-tvsdk-2.4/ad-insertion/ad-insertion-metadata/c-psdk-browser-tvsdk-2.4-ad-insertion-metadata.md

 ---
 description: To allow the ad resolver to work, ad providers, such as Adobe Primetime ad decisioning, require configuration values to enable your connection to the provider.
-seo-description: To allow the ad resolver to work, ad providers, such as Adobe Primetime ad decisioning, require configuration values to enable your connection to the provider.
-seo-title: Ad insertion metadata
 title: Ad insertion metadata
-uuid: 8848c939-1f12-4145-8025-453b4fe79aae
 ---

 # Overview {#ad-insertion-metadata-overview}